-Students are individually responsible for obtaining and maintaining both a current National Registry EMT (NREMT) and an Alaska EMT certification throughout the duration of the Paramedic Program.
-Students who fail to achieve a NREMT-EMT certificate will not be allowed to take PMED 295 (Capstone).
+Students are individually responsible for maintaining a current National Registry and their state EMT throughout the duration of the Paramedic Program.
+Students who fail to achieve a National Registry EMT certificate may not be allowed to begin their Capstone until it is achieved.
 Students are also responsible for maintaining a current American Heart Association Healthcare Provider, ASHI Healthcare Provider, or American Red Cross Professional Rescuer CPR card at all times during the program.
-Students are responsibility for providing copies of current certificates to the Program Director.
+Students are responsibility for providing copies of current certificates to the Program Director and Clinical Coordinator.